Monitoring resource usage

 Donut chart: Displays utilization by sub-level for the most recent date in your selected time range

-The timeline includes an orange line showing your Subscription limit—the total storage included in your subscription.
+The timeline includes an orange line showing your Subscription limit—the total storage included in your subscription (also visible as a single number in the Overview context tab for the current level).
 Each day, we compare your storage footprint against this limit.
 If you exceed the limit, overage charges apply daily until resolved.

 What the sub-levels represent: